Thunkzin/ECS150-Project-2/REPORT.md

 # ECS150_Project#2: User-level thread libray

 ## Summary
-This program is a basic `user-level thread` library that provides an interface for applications to create and run independent threads concurrenlty.
+This program is a basic `user-level thread` library that provides an interface for applications to create and run independent threads concurrently.
 This library also provides features such as semaphores, preemption, timer, and signal handlers to make sure the two threads do not encounter any `race conditions` and synchronize with each other.

-The `queue` API is implmented to manage the execution order of the threads.
-The `uthread` API is used to create and mangae threads at the user levles.
-The `semaphores` API is used to synchronize access to shared resources between threads. `Preemption` is a feature that allows the OS to interrupt a running thread and switch to another thread.
+The `queue` API is implemented to manage the execution order of the threads.
+The `uthread` API is used to create and manage threads at the user levels.
+The `semaphores` API is used to synchronize access to shared resources between threads.
+`Preemption` is a feature that allows the OS to interrupt a running thread and switch to another thread.

-### Phase 1: queue API
+## Phase 1: queue API
+The queue API we implemented uses a linked list data structure to achieve a FIFO method where data is enqueued one after another.
+First, we declare a struct to store the nodes' data `element_data_address` and the address of the next node`next_element` using the pointers.
+The first element in the linked list is called `first` and the last element is called `last.`

+The function `queue_create()` allocates an empty queue dynamically using `malloc`.
+Since the data size is unknown, we use malloc to prevent the error of running out of memory when creating a new queue.
+The queue is initially empty and there is no data stored inside.
+So, we set its `queue_size` to be zero and the first and last pointers of the queue to point to NULL.
+The function `queue_destroy()` deallocates the memory created for the queue from the heap.
+If the queue is non-empty, it will free the memory consumed by the queue using `free(queue)` and otherwise, it will return -1.

+When a thread calls `queue_enqueue()` function, it is added to the very end of the queue.
+When a thread calls `queue_dequeue()`function, the queue removes the first (oldest) thread in the queue and stores its data in the memory pointed by @data.

+The function `queue_delete()`is responsible for deleting the oldest thread in the queue that contains the pointer data which is passed as the function’s arguments.
+We use a while loop to iterate through every item in the queue to find the data.
+If the data is found, it will delete the data by using `free(current)` and -1 if it fails.

+The function `queue_iterate()` provides a way to call a function within its own.
+It has two parameters: `queue` to iterate over and `func` to be called on each item of the queue.
+The function iterates starting from the oldest up until the newly added item using if statement.

 ### Phase 2: uthread API
 The uthread API library in this program creates a new threads, and store each